ComposableFi/composable/code/centauri/ibc/modules/README.md

 ### ICS26 Routing

-The routing defines the entry point into the framework
+The routing module defines the entry point into the framework

 **Routing Context**
-The `Router` trait defines methods that determine how packets are routed to their destination modules in the host
+The `Router` trait defines methods that determine how packets are routed to their destination modules in the host **ICS26 Context**
+This trait provides the global context struct access to the router **Module Callbacks**
+Ibc applications are sub protocols built on top of the core ibc protocol, ibc applications are required to implement the `Module` trait so
+they can execute callbacks for processed messages.
+The callbacks are the means through which the router is able to deliver packets to the right module.

 ### Applications

-Ibc applications are sub protocols built on top of ibc-core
+Ibc applications are sub protocols built on top of ibc core.
+These applications essentially define how packet data is serialized, deserialized and handled.

 #### ICS020 Fungible Token transfer

+ICS20 is the protocol that defines a correct way of transferring fungible tokens across chains via ibc.
+It specifies the data serialization and deserialization standard, the token denomination standard and all the logic required to maintain correctness across multiple chains.

+**Denominations**
+Tokens transferred across chains are given a denomination that combines the port and channel id along with the token's base denomination into the ibc denomination for that token.
+This token format makes it possible for

+This module defines the ICS20 protocol, with a couple traits `ICS20Reader`, `ICS20Keeper` and `BankKeepr` trait.
+These traits define the methods that are required to comply with ICS20, The module callbacks for ICS20 are also defined here.

 ## Divergence from the Interchain Standards (ICS)